 The second marketing metric was M%-CAC.
 This calculated the costs of marketing compared to sales.

 We also need to know how many sales came from marketing.
 Look at how many sales closed in a specific time-frame (week, month, quarter, year, etc.).
 Then track how many of them were originally marketing leads.

 Understanding this requires the right data.
 Track your marketing metrics using a number of analytics and CRM tools to make sure you know the exact number of leads that became customers.

 Marketing has many different metrics to analyze the effectiveness of a campaign.
 The key is which metrics improve your marketing in the future.

-If you need help tracking the right marketing metrics for your business, contact us for a free consultation session with us at Shout.
+If you need help tracking the right marketing metrics from your digital marketing, contact us for a free consultation session with us at Shout!.